dimitar-grigorov/GarageBuddy/README.md

 5. On the first run the application will seed the database.
 The first registered user will be an administrator.

 For more detailed instructions on installation and setup, please refer to the [Installation Guide](https://github.com/dimitar-grigorov/GarageBuddy/blob/main/docs/INSTALLATION.md).

+**It is way easier to use Docker and Docker Compose which are included and preconfigured as launch profile.**
+Don't forget to change the password in `docker-compose.override.yml`

 ## Technologies used
 - ASP.NET Core 6